v0.0.1-alpha

 Topic Producer Consumers Compacted

-catalog.data-products.changes catalog-service search-service, ai-service Yes
+inventory.data-products.changes inventory-service search-service, ai-service Yes

-harvest.entities.discovered harvest-service catalog-service No
+harvest.entities.discovered harvest-service inventory-service No

 harvest.ddl.discovered harvest-service lineage-service No